An official website of the United States government

 2. All Stiltsville structures are closed to the public/visitors except those individuals who possess a special use permit(s) issued by Biscayne National Park allowing for that use.

-3. All residences at Elliott and Adams Key are closed to public use.
+3. All residences at Convoy Point, Elliott Key, and Adams Key are closed to public use.
 This includes the housing unit itself and the area underneath and within 100’ from the house.

 4. Jones Lagoon is closed to all motorized vessels.

-5. Arsenicker Key, West Arsenicker Key, Mangrove Key, the small islands containing nesting waterbirds within Jones Lagoon, Soldier Key, and the waters within 300’ of all of these islands.
+5. Arsenicker Key, West Arsenicker Key, Mangrove Key, the small islands containing nesting waterbirds within Jones Lagoon, Soldier Key, and the waters within 300’ of these islands are closed to public use.

 6. Swan Key, Fowey Rocks Lighthouse, and the rocky area past the jetty at Convoy Point known as the bird observation area is closed to public use.